gizemdogafiliz/aerial-tactile-sim/README.md

 ### What was added for Phase 2

-The original setup has no tactile sensor -- `phynt` estimates a single net wrench from the dynamics model, with no spatial resolution.
+The original setup has no tactile sensor. `phynt` estimates a single net wrench from the dynamics model, with no spatial resolution.
 We added:

 **1. Contact sensor on the tip sphere** (`gazebo/models/mrsim-tilthex-tactile/model.sdf`):